 Explore the city from the customs port

-The new H2 Hotel Mainz in the capital of Rhineland-Palatinate is expected to open at the end of 2020.
-The completely redesigned area of the former Mainz inland port offers a wide range of space for modern living, working, dining, shopping and art all around the harbour basin on the Rhine.
-Found in the centre of the modern Mainzer Zollhafen district, the H2 Hotel Mainz is the ideal address for enjoying the relaxed atmosphere of a big city.
+The completely redesigned area of the former Mainz inland harbour offers a wide variety of space for modern living, working, gastronomy, shopping and art around the harbour basin on the Rhine.
+Here in the centre of the modern city quarter Mainzer Zollhafen, the H2 Hotel Mainz is the optimal address to enjoy relaxed city flair.

-The proximity to the old town (located within walking distance) and the convenient connection of your Mainz accommodation to the A 643 are two further advantages: Anyone wishing to take a guided tour of the ZDF-Fernsehgarten can reach the broadcasting centre by car within 15 minutes.
-Simply set off from your family hotel and discover the sights of Mainz.
+The proximity to the Old Town, which is within walking distance, and the convenient connection of your accommodation in Mainz to the A 643 are two further plus points: If you would like to take part in a guided tour of the ZDF television garden, you can reach the broadcasting centre by car within 20 minutes.
+Simply set off from your hotel and discover the sights of Mainz.